IkennaEgwim/Expenso/README.md

 **Secondary font:** N/A (Roboto is used uniformly across the application for consistency and readability)
 <br>

+Roboto font is ideal for Expenso due to its modern and clean design, high readability, and versatility, ensuring a professional appearance and consistent user experience across all devices.

 # Features

 ### Login Page: